mlrun/mlrun/docs/runtimes/node-affinity.md

 ## Node affinity (node selectors)

-You can assign a node or a node group for jobs executed by this service.
-When specified, the pods of a function can only run on nodes whose labels match the node selector entries configured for the specific function.
+You can assign a node or a node group for jobs executed by a service.
+When specified, the pods of a function can only run on nodes whose labels match the node selector entries configured for the specific service.
 If node selection for the service is not specified, the selection criteria defaults to the Kubernetes default behavior, and jobs run on a random node.

 For MLRun and Nuclio, you can specify node selectors on a per-job basis.
-The default node selectors (defined in the service level) are applied to all jobs unless you specifically override them for a specific job.
+The default node selectors (defined at the service level) are applied to all jobs unless you specifically override them for an individual job.

 You can configure node affinity for:
 - Jupyter
-- Presto (The node selection also affects any additional services that are directly affected by Presto, for example like hive and mariadb, which are created if Enable hive is checked in the Presto service.)
+- Presto (The node selection also affects any additional services that are directly affected by Presto, for example hive and mariadb, which are created if Enable hive is checked in the Presto service.)
 - Grafana
 - Shell